minvws/nl-kat-coordination/docs/source/user-manual/getting-started/introduction.rst

 - A user of OpenKAT must first add objects, such as a URL, a hostname, or an IP address.
 - Next, the user chooses which plugins will be used for the scans.
-- After the plugins have had some time to gather information, the user can view the findings.
+- After the plugins have had some time to gather information, the user can view the findings from the scan.
-- The user can now also generate reports based on the findings.
+- The user can now also generate reports based on these findings.
 This can be done once or periodically.

 Starting with OpenKAT